Additions, Changes and Removals in Gurobi 13.0#

 Release Highlights#

-• Gurobi V13 provides performance improvements accross a variety of model families, notably on MIP and MINLP.
+• Gurobi V13 provides performance improvements across a variety of model families, notably on MIP and MINLP.
 No parameter settings or application code changes are necessary to benefit from these performance improvements.
 The details for these improvements will be provided after the beta period.

 • A new nonlinear barrier method is included in Gurobi V13 as a preview feature.
 This solver makes it possible to find local optima for nonconvex continuous models more quickly than the global solver.

 • Primal-Dual Hybrid Gradient (PDHG) has been added to our suite of algorithms for solving linear programs (LPs).
-By default it will run on the CPU, but it has optional GPU acceleration.
+By default, it will run on the CPU, but it has optional GPU acceleration.

 New Features#